top of page

 4. Who are our competitors?

 Look at the companies offering similar products or services, what do they have in common and what are their differences.
-Perform a SWOT analysis to find strengths, weaknesses and identitfy gaps in the market.
+Perform a SWOT analysis to find strengths, weaknesses and identify gaps in the market.

 5. How will our solution differ from theirs?